 Students are assigned to a wide array of settings that are typically tailored to meet the individual student's learning needs and goals.
 Advanced fieldwork opportunities can include specialized group care or community programs, mental health, government, family support, and schools.
 The field placement in fourth year emphasizes critical and reflective integration of theory and practice, while also enhancing skills around intervention, leadership and advocacy.
 Students complete 260 hours in fourth year.

 Preparation for Field Placement

-Many agencies require their employees to complete training in cultural awareness, crisis and suicide intervention, and safe physical restraint of youth in high-risk situations.
+Many agencies require their employees to complete training in cultural awareness, crisis and suicide intervention.
 You are recommended to access this training in preparation for fieldwork.
-You are also required to have a First Aid Certificate, Police Security Clearance, and Child and Family Services Intervention check.
+Before each field placement, you are also required to have a current First Aid Certificate, Police Security Clearance, and Child and Family Services Intervention check.
 Contact the program for more information.

 International students must have a co-op work permit before starting field placement/clinical/practicum.
 A co-op work permit is different from your study permit; it is an additional permit that authorizes international students to participate in work that is integral to their program of study.
 You will need an up-to-date medical exam by an IRCC approved panel physician before applying for a co-op work permit as you will be working with vulnerable populations in a health, community or medical field.